MetOffice/CMIP7_volcanic_aerosol_forcing/README.md

 # CMIP7_volcanic_aerosol_forcing: Wavelength interpolation tools
-This repository provides tools for processing stratospheric aerosol optical property data used to prescribe volcanic forcing during CMIP7 and may be of benefit to other climate modellers participating in CMIP7.
+This repository provides two wavelength interpolation tools for processing stratospheric aerosol optical property data used to prescribe volcanic forcing during CMIP7 and may be of benefit to other climate modellers participating in CMIP7.

 CMIP7_volcanic_aerosol_wl_interpolator-midpoint.py

 CMIP7_volcanic_aerosol_wl_interpolator-weighted-avg.py

-These interpolate the CMIP7 volcanic aerosol optical properties across wavelength space and output either another netcdf or numpy file with the data on the wavelengths intervals corresponding to your model's radiation scheme.
+Both of these offer a method for interpolating the CMIP7 volcanic aerosol optical properties across wavelength space and output either another netcdf or numpy file with the data on the wavelengths intervals corresponding to your model's radiation scheme.
+Users may wish to consider if these will be of assistance to them and are strongly recommeded to check the output of the interpolation before choosing which method would be most suitable for their model / application.

 The midpoint version is simple and fast to run.
 It will perform a straight-forward linear interpolation to the midpoint wavelengths that you specify, corresponding to your radiation schemes spectral bands.
 The downside is that it can lead